cbtechny/odin-recipes/README.md

-# odin-recipes
-Repo for Odin Project's 'Odin Recipes' project.
+# Odin Project: Odin Recipes
+## Public Repo

+Follow here for updates on this project.